louiswillems/louiswillems.github.io/_posts/2019-01-15-Content-based recommendation system using neural networks - Part 1.md

 gcloud config set compute/region $REGION
 ```

-We will use this helper funciton to write lists containing article ids, categories, and authors for each article in our database to local file.
+We will use this helper function to write lists containing article ids, categories, and authors for each article in our database to local file.

 ```sql
 def write_list_to_disk(my_list, filename):